hpc-unibe-ch/hpc-unibe-ch.github.io/docs/getting-Started/login-ssh.md

 # Login

-## Description

-UBELIX is available to everybody with a valid Campus Account (CA) of the University of Bern.
-The cluster is meant to be used for research related to the University of Bern.
-**Before you can use this service we have to activate your CA for UBELIX**, see [Accounts and Activation](account.md).
-This page contains information on how to configure your SSH environment for a simplified login procedure and information regarding the application of a CA for external researchers.
+This page contains information on how to access the UBELIX cluster via SSH (Secure Shell).

 ## Log in to UBELIX